DylanLawless/drug_dev_reg/README.md

 	- [ ] Explanation of case studies and expectations.
 	- [ ] Formation of teams with case studies and identification of group leaders.
 	- [ ] Drug Development Process, Preclinical, clinical, CMC.
 EU Regulatory Process.
 Presented by: Gautam Maitra, EPFL SV, Catalyze4Life.
  	- [ ] Overview of Preclinical Requirements – small Molecules and Biotech Products.
-Presented by: Hasnaà Haddouk, Head of Biological Sciences & Non Clinical Safety Immunology at Sobi - Swedish Orphan Biovitrum, Geneva, Switzerland.
+Presented by: Hasnaà Haddouk, Head of Biological Sciences & Non Clinical Safety Immunology at Sobi - Swedish Orphan Biovitrum, Geneva, Switzerland.
 	- [ ] Clinical Trials in the EU and UK (post-Brexit).
 Presented by: Anne Hamel, Senior Manager Regulatory Affairs at AC Immune SA.
 	- [ ] FONGIT – Raising the Initial Capital.
 Presented by: Emmanuel de Watteville, Head of Financing Programs
 	- [ ] Satellite lecture – Preclinical Strategy for Developing Drugs in